 If our competitors market products that are less expensive, safer or more effective than our future products developed from our product candidates, that reach the market before our product candidates, or that otherwise negatively affect the market, we may not achieve commercial success.
 For example, we are developing PDE10 inhibitors to identify a product candidate for use in the treatment of schizophrenia.
 Other pharmaceutical companies, many with significantly greater resources than we have, are also developing PDE10 inhibitors for the treatment of schizophrenia and these companies may be further along in development.
-The failure of a PDE10 inhibitor product candidate from any of our competitors to demonstrate safety or efficacy in clinical trials may negatively reflect on the ability of our PDE10 inhibitor product candidates to effectively compete with products marketed by our competitors would impair our ability to generate revenue, which would have a material adverse effect on our future business, financial condition and results of operations.
+The failure of a PDE10 inhibitor product candidate from any of our competitors to demonstrate safety or efficacy in clinical trials may negatively reflect on the ability of our PDE10 inhibitor product candidates under development to demonstrate safety and efficacy.
+Further, the failure of any future products developed from our product candidates to effectively compete with products marketed by our competitors would impair our ability to generate revenue, which would have a material adverse effect on our future business, financial condition and results of operations.

 We expect to compete with other biopharmaceutical and biotechnology companies, and our competitors may:

-develop and market products that are less expensive or more effective than any future products developed from our product candidates;

-- commercialize competing products before we can launch any products developed from our product candidates; - operate larger research and development programs, possess commercial-scale manufacturing operations or have substantially greater financial resources than we do; - initiate or withstand substantial price competition more successfully than we can; - have greater success in recruiting skilled technical and scientific workers from the limited pool of available talent; - more effectively negotiate third-party licenses and strategic relationships; and - take advantage of acquisition or other opportunities more readily than we can.
+- develop and market products that are less expensive or more effective than any future products developed from our product candidates; - commercialize competing products before we can launch any products developed from our product candidates; - operate larger research and development programs, possess commercial-scale manufacturing operations or have substantially greater financial resources than we do; - initiate or withstand substantial price competition more successfully than we can; - have greater success in recruiting skilled technical and scientific workers from the limited pool of available talent; - more effectively negotiate third-party licenses and strategic relationships; and - take advantage of acquisition or other opportunities more readily than we can.

 We expect to compete for market share against large pharmaceutical and biotechnology companies, smaller companies that are collaborating with larger pharmaceutical companies, new companies, academic institutions, government agencies and other public and private research organizations.
 In addition, the pharmaceutical and biotechnology industry is characterized by rapid technological change.
 Because our research approach integrates many technologies, it may be difficult for us to remain current with rapid changes in each technology.
 If we fail to stay at the forefront of technological change, we may be unable to compete effectively.
 Our competitors may render our technologies obsolete by advances in existing technological approaches or the development of new or different approaches, potentially eliminating the advantages in our product discovery process that we believe we derive from our research approach and proprietary technologies and programs.
-In addition, physicians may continue with their respective current treatment practices, including the use of current proprietary adopt the use of current the adopt our PharmacoSurgery product candidates.
+In addition, physicians may continue with their respective current treatment practices, including the use of current preoperative and postoperative treatments, rather than adopt our PharmacoSurgery product candidates.